GEDYSIntraWare/cordova-plugin-webview-proxy/README.md

 console.debug(response);
 ```

+**Make sure you are using a custom scheme with your iOS platform**

 This plugin uses the WKURLSchemeHandler provided by WKWebView.
-It requires a Work in Progress Integration in cordova-ios: https://github.com/apache/cordova-ios/pull/1030
+It requires the latest version of cordova-ios.